Hague School: Sequel

 While The Hague was becoming too large for some, it was too small for others who became influential in the Amsterdam Impressionism group which developed there.
 This movement drew on city life for its subject matter, although the contrast with the Hague School was less pronounced than is occasionally suggested.
 This group included some who are designated below as members of the second generation of the Hague School such as George Hendrik Breitner, Isaac Israëls (son of Jozef Israëls), Willem Bastiaan Tholen and Willem de Zwart (also known as William Black).
-In addition, Willem Witsen, Floris Verster, Jan Hillebrand Wijsmuller and Jan Toorop have some background with the Hague School and are considered to be in the Amsterdam Impressionism movement.
+In addition, Willem Witsen, Floris Verster, Jan Hillebrand Wijsmuller, and Jan Toorop have some background with the Hague School and are considered to be in the Amsterdam Impressionism movement.

 Although not usually associated with the Hague School, Johan Jongkind was called a forerunner of impressionism who influenced Eugène Boudin, who later was mentor to Claude Monet.
-Others who had at least a tangential connections with the artists of the Hague School are Charles Rochussen, Richard Bisschop and Lawrence Alma-Tadema.
+Others who had at least a tangential connections with the artists of the Hague School are Charles Rochussen, Richard Bisschop, and Lawrence Alma-Tadema.

 Around the 1890s in France, impressionism was followed by post-impressionism, which places greater emphasis on the form, structure and content of the painting.
 This movement, too, was picked up in the Netherlands, resulting in a Dutch post-impressionism and introducing abstract elements and cubism into modern painting.
-Famous examples are Vincent van Gogh, who received his first art training from Anton Mauve, as well as Piet Mondrian, who initially painted in the manner of the Hague School and then in a variety of styles and techniques documenting his search for a personal style.
+Famous examples are Vincent van Gogh, who received his first art training from Anton Mauve, as well as Piet Mondriaan, who initially painted in the manner of the Hague School and then in a variety of styles and techniques documenting his search for a personal style.